This section contains helpful information and resources for people living with a long-term health condition.

 Diabetes can be a lifelong condition that causes a person's blood glucose (blood sugar) level to become too high.

-Read more information on type 2 diabetes and what you can do to lead a healthy life
+Read more about Type 2 Diabetes, how it is diagnosed, treated and managed and what you can do to lead a healthy life.

-Completing a diabetes support course is recommended as part of your treatment.
+Completing a diabetes support course is advised as part of your treatment for Type 2 Diabetes.
 These free courses can help you look after your diabetes and your health.
+Your GP or a member of your healthcare team may recommend you take part in a course as part of your diabetes care.

-The courses have a lot of up to date information about many aspects of treating and living with diabetes.
-You will also meet other people with diabetes.
+They have a lot of up to date information about many aspects of living with and managing diabetes.
+You will also meet other people with diabetes

 Diabetes can cause problems with your feet.
 It can affect the nerve endings and blood supply to your feet over time.
 You may not notice this happening.

-The best way to prevent this is to keep your blood glucose to the level recommended by your GP and examine your feet every day.
+The best way to prevent this is to keep your blood glucose to the level recommended by your GP and healthcare team and examine your feet every day.

 Read more about diabetes and foot care